 Mileage Allowance Payments (MAPs) includes few aspects i.e. the cost of fuel, wear and tear, insurance and vehicle tax spent while performing business trips and only the VAT portion can be recovered by the business on the cost of fuel or fuel portion solely.

-Reclaiming VAT on Mileage
+Reclaiming VAT on mileage

 As a business, you can reclaim the VAT on your employees mileage expenses if you’re paying your employees a mileage allowance for using their own vehicle for work.
 You will only be able to claim VAT on the fuel portion of the mileage claim.